HumanMachineInterface/Gest-Infer/README.md

 - After installing all prerequisites, the user can acquire raw data using the custom software provided.
 However, for ease of use, pre-trained models and raw EMG and EEG datasets are also provided.

-- The dataset should be placed in a folder named `data`(https://ieee-dataport.org/documents/emg-eeg-dataset-upper-limb-gesture-classification), and the scripts from `src` as well as the required notebooks from `Notebooks` should be placed in a folder named `code`.
+- The dataset should be placed in a folder named `data`, and the scripts from `src` as well as the required notebooks from `Notebooks` should be placed in a folder named `code`.
 The `data` and `code` should be in the same directory.

 ## Credits